 • Small • Medium • Group • Large • Guarantee • Unlimited

-NEW OBLIGATIONS REGARDING FINANCIAL STATEMENTS IN THE 2014 COMPANIES ACT
+OBLIGATIONS REGARDING FINANCIAL STATEMENTS IN THE 2014 COMPANIES ACT

 Company cannot file two annual returns with the same set of financial statements